rdmtc/node-red-contrib-combine/README.md

 > Node-RED Nodes that output combinations of consecutive incoming messages

-These nodes aim to solve typical use cases where multi-input nodes (something that doesn't exist in Node-RED's conecpt) would be convenient.
+These nodes aim to solve typical use cases where multi-input nodes (something that doesn't exist in Node-RED's concept) would be convenient.
 Incoming messages are stored internally by the nodes so combinations of multiple messages can be provided.
 Distinction of these messages is based on their `topic` property.

+## Prerequisites

+node-red-contrib-combine requires Node.js version 7.0.0 or higher.

 ## Nodes